 New Illinois Law Allows Plaintiffs to Collect Pretrial Interest

 to move quickly.
 Because of this, some states allow the injured victim's attorney to seek additional compensation for the undesirable waiting period that was out of the control of the client.
-This is known as pre-judgment interest (or pretrial interest), and in most states, it amounts to 6% interest on the money awarded by the court during the waiting period.

 Illinois Joins Other States in Allowing Pretrial Interest in Personal Injury Cases

 In late May 2021, Illinois Governor J.B.
 Pritzker signed a law

 that allows for plaintiffs (the injured party) to collect pretrial interest on money awarded in personal injury and wrongful death lawsuits.

 This signing comes after Pritzker vetoed a previous version of the law earlier this year because it allowed for 9% interest instead of the now allowed 6%.

 ) grants plaintiffs 6% pretrial interest on money awarded to them in personal injury and wrongful death lawsuits.

 Before this new law was passed, Illinois already had a law regarding interest on verdicts.
 But that law only allowed plaintiffs to receive 9% interest from the time the court awarded the money to the time the payment was received.
 This new law allows plaintiffs to receive interest on their money from the time the lawsuit is filed to the time the court awards them their verdict.

 To put it into simpler language, an injured victim can now collect 6% interest on the money they win in court, starting from the time they are injured or find out they are injured until the time they get paid.
 So if it takes 2 years to get their money because of delay tactics by the opposing attorneys, the injured person will also be awarded interest for those 2 years on any money they were awarded.